mrozycki/healthpi/README.md

 After the tools are installed, you need to create a `.env` file with a `DATABASE_URL` variable set, pointing to an sqlite database file.
-The name of the file does not matter, as both `diesel_cli` and WagaPi read it from the same `.env` file.
+The name of the file does not matter, as both `diesel_cli` and HealthPi read it from the same `.env` file.

 ```
-echo DATABASE_URL=wagapi.db > .env
+echo DATABASE_URL=healthpi.db > .env
 ```

 After that you run the migration by simply executing: